Huntingdon College Class Attendance Policy Spring 2021 Term

 The simultaneous demands of academics and accommodating a global pandemic environment make academic success even harder to achieve, which in turn makes consistent class attendance even more important.
 It is vital that students who have chosen to be on campus be physically present for in-person class instruction and that those who must be isolated away from the classroom be provided flexibility in receiving academic content.

-Students must attend in-person 75% of each scheduled class, in order to remain on-campus for the Fall 2020 Term and in order to participate in any and/or all on-campus programming.
+Students must attend in-person 75% of each scheduled class, in order to remain on-campus for the Spring 2021 Term and in order to participate in any and/or all on-campus programming.
 In a traditional three-hour course that meets on Monday, Wednesday, and Friday, students will not be able to miss more than nine (9) class sessions.
 In a traditional three-hour course that meets on Tuesdays and Thursdays, a student will not be able to miss more than seven (7) class sessions.

 Therefore, please keep the following recommendations in mind when considering your attendance record and its implications to this policy: